sgnu/3207sam-nguyen/FileSystem/pseudo.md

 Each block is 4096 bytes.
 There is a total of 16,384 blocks and will be split evenly between the metadata and data regions: 8192 blocks for metadata and 8192 blocks for data.

-## Metadata Region Block Allocation
+## Metadata Region: Block Allocation

 There will 256 inodes (ie. 256 files), each of which will comprise of 256 bytes.
 This totals to 65,536 bytes, or 16 blocks.